 Most solutions keep you passive - scrolling, watching, listening.
 Your brain stays in neutral.
 No wonder you still feel antsy afterwards.

-Micro-sketching flips this completely.
+Micro-sketching reverses this completely.
 Your hands move.
 Your eyes focus.
-Your mind engages just enough to hit that sweet spot where time disappears without pressure.
-I stumbled into this during a boring Zoom meeting (whoops) and suddenly 20 minutes had passed.
+Your mind engages just enough to hit that sweet spot where time vanishes without pressure.
+I stumbled into this during a boring Zoom meeting (whoops), and suddenly 20 minutes had passed.

 The kicker?
-You make something physical.
+You create something physical.
 Even if it's wonky.
-That tiny accomplishment crushes restlessness better than watching someone else's life on social media.
+That tiny accomplishment beats restlessness, and it beats watching someone else's life on social media.

-Fair warning: This bombs when you're exhausted.
+Fair warning: This fails when you're exhausted.
 I tried it at midnight once and gave up after drawing three sad lines.
 Works best when you're bored but not brain-dead.

 The Exact Method (15 Minutes)